pu2clr/PIC16F/Tips/CJourney/README.md

 **In the image above, notice that the C compiler option that produces a more optimized code is the PRO version (which is paid).
 Depending on the reliability and robustness of the project, as well as the need to use the C language, acquiring the PRO version can be an excellent alternative.**

+## C Overview

-## Overview emphasizing keywords related to basic structures, decision making, and loops in C (C99):
+Overview emphasizing keywords related to basic structures, decision making, and loops in C (C99):

 ### Keywords for Basic Structures, Decision Making, and Loops